llm-bible/llm-bible.github.io/_publications/nguyen2019efficient.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1911.11390"}
   - {name: "Code", url: "https://github.com/davidnvq/visdial"}
-tags: ['Model Architecture', 'Pretraining Methods', 'Transformer', 'Has Code', 'Attention Mechanism']
+tags: ['Transformer', 'Model Architecture', 'Attention Mechanism', 'Has Code', 'Pretraining Methods']
 ---
 It has been a primary concern in recent studies of vision and language tasks to design an effective attention mechanism dealing with interactions between